dsisemoa/cashpay_prestashop/README.md

 ## Usage

 * Download the zip
-* Unzip the file and rename folder to "semoa_cashpay".
-The folder name should have the same name as the module.
+* Install the module into your website and configure your credentials.
-* Install module into your website and configure your credentials.
+* Now you're ready to use it

 ## Notice